canro91/canro91.github.io/_posts/2022-01-24-DontPutFunctionsInYourWheres.md

 After that change, SQL Server only read 463 records.
 That was way better than reading the whole index.

 Voilà!
-If you want to write faster queries, stop using functions around columns in your WHEREs.
+If we want to write faster queries, let's stop using functions around columns in our WHEREs.
 That screws SQL Server estimates.
-For example, don't use LOWER or UPPER around your columns.
-By the way, SQL Server string searches are case insensitive by default.
-You don't need those functions at all.
+For example, let's not use LOWER or UPPER around our columns.
+By the way, [SQL Server string searches are case insensitive]({% post_url 2022-02-21-CaseSensitiveSearchSQLServer %}) by default. we don't need those functions at all.

-To read more SQL Server content, check [how to and not to write Dynamic queries]({% post_url 2021-03-08-HowNotToWriteDynamicSQL %}) and [six performance tuning tips from Pinal Dave]({% post_url 2020-09-28-SQLServerTuningTips %}).
+To read more SQL Server content, check [What are implicit conversions and why you should care]({% post_url 2022-02-07-WhatAreImplicitConversions %}), [how to optimize queries with GROUP BY]({% post_url 2022-03-07-OptimizeGroupBySQLServer %}), and [Just listen to SQL Server index recommendations]({% post_url 2022-03-21-SQLServerIndexRecommendations %}).

 _Happy SQL time!_